 Just like for adults, the best business for teens is a bit subjective.
 What might be ideal for one, might be a dud for another.
 When choosing a business, teens entrepreneurs should consider their talents, interests, and passions, and how they can monetize it.
 With that said, here are a few home business ideas that are ideal for teens.

-Local Services: There’s nothing wrong with old-school teen business ideas that provide services to the local community.
-Further, in most cases, the teen can start with little skill or experience.
-Instead, he/she just needs the willingness to learn and work hard.
+There’s nothing wrong with old-school teen business ideas that provide services to the local community, and in most cases, the teen can start with little skill or experience.
+Instead, they'll just need a willingness to learn and work hard.

-Many residents want and need help with a variety tasks including:
+Many residents want and need help with a variety of tasks including:

 - Yard Work